 Datel’s Action Replay cartridge, released in 1986, included more utilities than earlier cartridges.
 Later versions had much faster load times too, at 8,890 bytes per second.
 It retailed for $59.99.

-As time wore on, newer cartridges worked faster than older ones, and newer ones also frequently supported drives that the older ones didn’t.
+As time wore on, newer cartridges worked faster than older ones, and newer ones also frequently supported drives that the older ones didn’t, most notably the 1581 3.5-inch drive.
 The Final Cartridge, Super Snapshot, and Action Replay all underwent numerous revisions, adding improvements along the way.
 Everyone I knew personally was a Super Snapshot fan, but based on what I know now, Action Replay was probably the best.

 An interesting trend